psaintemarie/dotfiles/README.md

 After running the script, change your default shell by running `chsh -s /bin/zsh`.

-You can also install the Dracula theme for Terminal.app
+On macOS, you can install the Dracula theme for Terminal.app

 1. *Terminal > Settings Tab*
 2. Click *"Gear"* icon